kergoth/dotfiles/mercurial/extensions/evolve/docs/sharing.rst

 your test server before anything is carved in stone.

 A less common scenario is multiple developers sharing mutable history, typically for code review.
 We'll cover this scenario later.
-But first, single-user sharing.
+First, we will cover single-user sharing.

 Sharing with a single developer
 -------------------------------